riderjensen/personal-site/README.md

 * /api - Gets 100 items from the DB
 * /api/range/:range - Gets range must be sent in the following format YEAR-MM-DD$YEAR-MM-DD
 * /api/:sub - Tries to find the sub, doesnt include r/.
 For example, look for r/askreddit with just typing in /askreddit
-* /api/:sub/:range - Does the same thing as /:sub but with a range within this format YEAR-MM-DD$YEAR-MM-DD
+* /api/:sub/:range - Does the same thing as /:sub but with a range within this format YEAR-MM-DD$YEAR-MM-DD (limit 100)
 * /api/create - returns a new item product id that you can update or delete
 * /api/delete/:id - delete the item from the database
 * /api/update/:id - select the item that you want to update with the :id and an object with values that you want to fill it with